harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/ec2-http-modify-header.md

 ### Network Interface

 It defines the network interface used for the proxy.
-It can be tuned via `NETWORK_INTERFACE` environment variable.
+You can tune it using the `NETWORK_INTERFACE` environment variable.

 You can use the following example to tune it: